janmirco/hello/README.md

 ## Usage

-After installation, you can use `hello` in your Python scripts:
+After installation, you can use `hello` in your Python scripts.

 ```python
 import hello as h